vegasbrianc/docker-compose-demo/README.md

 Verify our service is running by either curlng the IP from the command line or view the IP from a web browser.
 You will notice that the each time you run the command the number of times seen is stored in the Redis Database which increments.
 The hostname is also reported.

 ###Curling from the command line

+    ```
-    curl 0.0.0.0
+    curl -H Host:whoami.docker.localhost http://127.0.0.1

-    Hello World!
-    I have been seen 1 times.
-    My Host name is 29c69c89417c
+    Hostname: 2e28ecacc04b
+    IP: 127.0.0.1
+    IP: 172.26.0.2
+    GET / HTTP/1.1
+    Host: whoami.docker.localhost
+    User-Agent: curl/7.54.0
+    Accept: */*
+    Accept-Encoding: gzip
+    X-Forwarded-For: 172.26.0.1
+    X-Forwarded-Host: whoami.docker.localhost
+    X-Forwarded-Port: 80
+    X-Forwarded-Proto: http
+    X-Forwarded-Server: a00d29b3a536
+    X-Real-Ip: 172.26.0.1
+    ```

+It is also possible to open a browser tab with the URL `http://whoami.docker.localhost/`

 # Scaling
 Now comes the fun part of compose which is scaling.
 Let's scale our web service from 1 instance to 5 instances.
 This will now scale our web service container.
 We now should run an update on our stack so the Loadbalancer is informed about the new web service containers.

-    docker-compose scale web=5
+    docker-compose scale whoami=5

-Now run our curl command again on our web services and we will now see the number of times increase and the hostname change.
+Now run our curl command again on our web services and we will now see the hostname change.
 To get a deeper understanding tail the logs of the stack to watch what happens each time you access your web services.

+    ```
-    docker-compose logs
+    docker-compose logs whoami
+    whoami_5         | Starting up on port 80
+    whoami_4         | Starting up on port 80
+    whoami_3         | Starting up on port 80
+    whoami_2         | Starting up on port 80
+    whoami_1         | Starting up on port 80
+    ```

-Here's the output from my docker-compose logs after I curled my application 5 times so it is clear that the round-robin is sent to all 5 web service containers.
+Here's the output from my docker-compose logs after I curled the `whoami` application  so it is clear that the round-robin is sent to all 5 web service containers.

-    web_5   | 172.17.1.140 - - [04/Sep/2015 14:11:34] "GET / HTTP/1.1" 200 -
-    web_1   | 172.17.1.140 - - [04/Sep/2015 14:11:43] "GET / HTTP/1.1" 200 -
-    web_2   | 172.17.1.140 - - [04/Sep/2015 14:11:46] "GET / HTTP/1.1" 200 -
-    web_3   | 172.17.1.140 - - [04/Sep/2015 14:11:48] "GET / HTTP/1.1" 200 -
-    web_4   | 172.17.1.140 - - [04/Sep/2015 14:14:19] "GET / HTTP/1.1" 200 -

-# Version 2 Compose File
-Version 2 docker-compose file is now available.
-In order to use the 'docker-compose-v2.yml' file the command changes slightly.
-Run the below command to launch a version 2 compose project.
-This project is also slightly changed as the jwilder/nginx doesn't support the v2 format.
-The v2 is now running the HAproxy from dockercloud.
-A benefit of running the HAProxy from Dockercloud is it automatically detects the coming and going of containers and doesn't require any changes.
-Additionally, it also is compatabile with Docker Swarm.

-Additional changes in the V2 compose file includes overlay networking.
-Now the containers have front and back networks.
-This allows to VLAN how the containers connect to each other.
-For example, the Front network is public facing while the back network is only internal traffic between the application and database.

-Run the below command to launch a version 2 compose project in the foreground.

-    docker-compose -f docker-compose-v2.yml up

-Open another terminal window to scale and run:

-    docker-compose -f docker-compose-v2.yml scale web=5
+    ```
+    reverse-proxy_1  | 172.26.0.1 - - [01/May/2019:19:16:34 +0000] "GET /favicon.ico HTTP/1.1" 200 647 "http://whoami.docker.localhost/" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/73.0.3683.103 Safari/537.36" 10 "Host-whoami-docker-localhost-1" "http://172.26.0.2:80" 1ms
+    ```